At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 • Millwrights are required to adhere to safety rules and procedures.

-• In addition, the millwright will take on the role of a carpenter, welder, fabricator, pipefitter, mechanic, and electrician.
+In addition, these skilled tradespeople need a combination of skills, such as; carpenter, welder, fabricator, pipefitter, mechanic, and electrician.
 They must be able to navigate software programs as the equipment becomes more advanced.
+They have to know different aspects of machinery and work with an array of precision tools to make sure your equipment is running optimally.

 What Kind of Equipment Does A Millwright Use?

-A millwright's tools are integral to their trade.
+A modern millwrights' tools are integral to their trade.
 Below is a list of the standard tools a millwright may use, but it is not an exhaustive list as the tools will vary depending upon the specific job and type of equipment.

 • Calipers